erikng/blog.eriknicolasgomez.com/_posts/2016-11-30-the_untouchables_pt_2.md

 description: "A few days ago I wrote a post about a new activation mechanism for the TouchBar/WatchOS hybrid device.

 After doing some more tests, I began to discover something interesting..."
-tags: [activation, macOS, watchOS, TouchBar, macbookpro, sierra]
+tags: [Activation, macOS, watchOS, TouchBar, MacBook Pro, Sierra]
 comments: true
 ---